EdwardAkurugu/GAM-MAP/README.md

 > *Temporal and climatic drivers of uncomplicated malaria in Ghana: A Regional Generalised Additive Model analysis.*
 > PLOS ONE (under review), 2026.

-The platform enables users to explore regional malaria transmission dynamics across Ghana's ten former administrative regions (2012–2023), investigate relationships between meteorological variables and malaria caseloads, and interact with fitted GAM model outputs — all through an intuitive browser-based interface.
+The platform enables users to explore regional malaria case patterns across Ghana's ten former administrative regions (2012–2023), investigate relationships between meteorological variables and malaria cases, and interact with fitted GAM model outputs — all through an intuitive browser-based interface.

 ---